 - Personal Products

-For the sake of best comparison, I used everyday prices and did not factor sales into this list.
+For the sake of true comparison, I used everyday prices and did not factor sales into this list.
 I simply wanted to know who had the lower prices.

-Note: The prices may vary in different parts of the country.
+Please know that prices vary in different parts of the country.
 These prices are Northern Indiana prices as of April 2023.
 Wherever you live, I still believe you can use these results to help you save money on your grocery bill.

 What are the cheapest grocery store results?